 - who have 1-4 years of confinement time remaining

-- who are focuses on resolving sentencing and re-entry concerns
+- who are focused on resolving sentencing and re-entry concerns

 LAIP applications, as well as a copy of the LAIP Desk Book, are available on EdNet and in the law libraries at medium and maximum security institutions.
 Inmates requesting our assistance are encouraged to start with the LAIP Desk Book.
 After reviewing these materials, complete and return an application form to our office at the address on the form.
 The application can be found in Chapter 12 of the LAIP Desk Book.